 and that is higher than 0 and lower than 255 if no Multiple BSSID element is carried in the same frame

-or a value higher than 2n – 1 and lower than 255 if a Multiple BSSID element is carried in the same frame, where n is the value contained in the MaxBSSID Indicator field in the Multiple BSSID element.
-The AP MLD ID subfield is set to 255 if the reported AP is not part of an AP MLD, or if the reporting AP does not have information of that MLD.
+or that is higher than 2n – 1 and lower than 255 if a Multiple BSSID element is carried in the same frame, where n is the value contained in the MaxBSSID Indicator field in the Multiple BSSID element.

+If the reported AP is not (#17568)affiliated with an AP MLD, or if the reporting AP does not have information of that MLD, The AP MLD ID subfield is set to 255.

-NOTE 1—The AP MLD ID is used to identify the list of reported APs affiliated with the same AP MLD, especially when APs from multiple AP MLDs are reported, and is assigned such that it is unique to an AP MLD only in the frames which carries the Reduced Neighbor Report element describing reported APs affiliated with the AP MLD.
-Following the rules to set the AP MLD ID field, another AP may use a different AP MLD ID for the same AP MLD.
+(#17569)NOTE 1—The AP MLD ID is used to identify the list of reported APs affiliated with the same AP MLD, especially when APs from multiple AP MLDs are reported, and is assigned such that it is unique to an AP MLD only in the frames that carry the Reduced Neighbor Report element describing the reported APs affiliated with the AP MLD.
+Following the rules to set the AP MLD ID field, another AP (#17570)might use a different AP MLD ID for the same AP MLD.

 NOTE 2—An AP MLD ID subfield set to 255 does not mean that the reported AP has BSSID index set to 255.

 The Link ID subfield indicates the link identifier of the reported AP within the AP MLD with which the reported AP is affiliated.
-The Link ID subfield is set to 15 if the reported AP is not part of an AP MLD, or if the reporting AP does not have that information.
+The Link ID subfield is set to 15 if the reported AP is not part of an AP MLD, or if the (#17572)Link ID of the reported AP is not known to the reporting AP.

-NOTE 3—The link identifier is unique to an AP affiliated an AP MLD (see 35.3.3.2 (Link ID)).
+(#15907)NOTE 3—The link identifier is unique to an AP affiliated (#17879)with an AP MLD within this AP MLD (see 35.3.3.2 (Link ID)).

 The BSS Parameters Change Count subfield is an unsigned integer, initialized to 0, that increments when a critical update to the BSS Parameters of the reported AP occurs.
 The critical updates are defined in 11.2.3.15 (TIM Broadcast).
 The BSS Parameters Change Count subfield is set to 255 if the reported AP is not part of an AP MLD, or if the reporting AP does not have that information.

-The All Updates Included subfield indicates if the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the AP are included in the frame carrying the Reduced Neighbor Report element.
-It is set to 1 if all the updated ele- ments are included and set to 0 otherwise.
+The All Updates Included subfield indicates if the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the (#17880)reported AP are included in the frame carrying the Reduced Neighbor Report element. (#17573)The All Updates Included subfield is set to 1 if all the updated ele- ments are included and set to 0 otherwise.

 The Disabled Link Indication subfield is set to 1 if the reported AP is operating on a link that is advertised as disabled for all associated non-AP MLDs and the reported AP is affiliated with the same AP MLD as the reporting AP, or the Co-Located AP bit of the BSS Parameters subfield of the TBTT Information field of the Neighbor AP Information field is set to 1.
 Otherwise, the Disabled Link Indication subfield is set to 0.
 Addi- tional rules for associated and unassociated STAs when a link is advertised as disabled for all associated non-AP MLDs are defined in 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames).